 Generic, irrelevant messaging does little to drive interactions because you haven’t given them a compelling reason to learn more.

+Personalized customer service makes customers feel valued, like a thoughtful friend that remembers important life events.
 That’s not to say you don’t enjoy your less-dedicated friends -- it’s just that they don’t make you feel seen or cared for.

 What Type of Personalization Do Your Customers Want?

-Personalized offers might include things like discounts for customers’ birthdays or early access to a big sale--so they can do their shopping before their size runs out.
+Personalized offers might include things like discounts for customers’ birthdays or early access to a big sale, so they can do their shopping before their size runs out.
 Or, if you’re a SaaS/B2B brand, you might try something like Evernote does here:

-This example could feel a bit more personal, but it rewards existing customers with an extra six months of access if they pay for a year upfront.
+Evernote rewards existing customers with an extra six months of access if they pay for a year upfront.
 That, in turn, comes with the added benefit of preventing cancelations for at least 18 months.
 Plenty of time to establish the kinds of habits that lead to years-long relationships.

+Another common use case is suggesting relevant products based on shopping habits.
 Here’s an example of how you might promote cross-sells/complimentary items during the shopping experience:

+While your customers probably don’t need to set up a "subscribe and save" for toilet seats, they probably purchase many other products on repeat.
 If you sell things like skin care products, cleaning supplies, or pet food, customers will likely appreciate a proactive reminder before they run out of essential items.

 Personalizing customer service is also an effective way to reduce cart abandonment.
 The idea here, links back to the fact that customers are more likely to respond to ads or messages that are relevant to them.

-This example performs double duty--the abandoned item is featured up top, with a curated selection of other items the recipient might like (just in case they abandoned the original item on purpose).
+This example performs double duty, the abandoned item is featured up top, with a curated selection of other items the recipient might like (just in case they abandoned the original item on purpose).

 How to Personalize Customer Service